jisc-services/Metadata-Standards-Mapping/data/tips.md

 # rioxx-free_to_read-openaire-access_level

-Only the openaire:access_level ```info:eu-repo/semantics/openAccess``` can be determined from the rioxx:free_to_read element (if the resource is not Open Access it is not possible to determine its access level from rioxx:free_to_read alone).
+The ````info:eu-repo/semantics/openAccess``` openaire:access_level can be determined from the rioxx:free_to_read element (if the resource is not Open Access it is not possible to determine its access level from rioxx:free_to_read alone).

 ## Examples: